 There is one story of the recognition of the Maple Leaf during the Normandy Invasion.
 HMCS TRENTONIAN was off JUNO Beach when a large troopship came to anchor next to them.
 The soldiers were lining the ships rails waiting to disembark for the beachhead.
 When they spotted the green Maple Leaf on TRENTONIAN’s funnel they collectively began to cheer and call out to the corvette, The Trentonian’s returned the cheers and calls.
 When they realized the soldiers were a French Canadian Regiment the cheers turned to friendly jeers between the corvette and the soldiers in the troop ship.

 The soldiers began to disembark into the waiting landing craft and in short order, lined up and began their race into the beachhead.
 As the soldiers of the French Canadian Regiment were sped inshore, the entire crew of TRENTONIAN called out in three cheers for their Canadian brothers heading to the beaches.

 With the Maple Leaf spreading throughout the RCN, Naval Headquarters issued an order in September 1944 that all RCN ships to display a single green maple leaf on the funnel of the ships, standardizing what had become a new tradition.

 A Canadian warship is easily recognized around the world by the bright red Maple Leaf proudly displayed on her.
-A unique Royal Canadian Navy tradition, born during the Battle of the Atlantic and a living testament by our Canadian Sailors to the sacrifice and memory of the veterans that have served before them.
+A unique Royal Canadian Navy tradition, born during the First World War, revived during the Battle of the Atlantic in WWII and has become a living testament by our Canadian Sailors to honour the sacrifice and memory of the veterans that have served before them.